ajeetraina/labspace-docker-agent/labspace/02-getting-started.md

     docker agent version
     ```

-    You should see output showing the cagent version.
+    You should see output showing the Docker Agent version.

 ## API setup